 You'll get two tripods that rock, when you use the Manfrotto Befree Carbon Black Tripod and the Gitzo Mountaineer Tripod.

 These two tripods made the "Best Gear of the Year" list in the DigitalPhotoPro Magazine's final issue of 2015.
+That same article is still on their site, several years later.

 The December issue describes these two accessories as popular with both photographers and and editors of the magazine.